JunyDeveloper/LethalCompanyModDoc/README.md

 ## Asset Bundle

-In order to bundle assets in unity, navigate to Window > Package Manager > Top right search bar type in "Asset Bundle Browser" and install.
+In order to bundle assets in unity:
+  - Navigate to Window > Package Manager
+  - Click the + (Add) button at the top, left corner of the window.
+  - Choose Add package from git URL…
+  - Enter https://github.com/Unity-Technologies/AssetBundles-Browser.git as the URL
+  - Click Add.

 After installing, you can navigate to Window > AssetBundle Browser and build your assetbundle there.